If your Broker is Churning your Account, FINRA Arbitration may be the Answer

 - Carras v.
 Burns, 516 F.2d 251, 258, 259 (4th Cir.
 1975) – In the absence of an express agreement, control may be inferred from the broker-customer relationship when the customer lacks the ability to manage the account and must take the broker’s word for what is happening

-As you can see, churning claims can be complex and sometimes difficult to prove.
-Brokerage firm almost always hire experience securities defense firms to defend them in these claims.
-If you believe that you are the victim of churning by your brokerage firm or financial advisor, it is recommended that you consult with an experienced securities attorney.
+Account churning claims can be complex and sometimes difficult to prove.
+Brokerage firms almost always hire experienced securities defense firms to defend them in these claims.
+If you believe that you are the victim of account churning by your brokerage firm or financial advisor, it is recommended that you consult with an experienced securities fraud attorney.

-For a free consultation with a securities attorney, please call The White Law Group at 888-637-5510.
+For a free consultation with our experienced securities attorneys, please call The White Law Group at 888-637-5510.

-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
 The firm has extensive experience representing investors in churning/excessive trading claims against brokerage firms and financial advisors.